A rainwater harvesting model for your home, garden or even small farm is an imperative before you turn the first sod.

 South Africans love their pools but homes with pools consume far more water.
 Evaporation is high in the summer months.

 When water threatens to run out, people get stressed; seeing water leaking makes them mad.
-They get angry because they can't water the vegetables, their favourite plants and their pools; they can't wash their cars and have to take showers standing in buckets with a tiny trickle from the rose.
+They get angry because they can't water the vegetables, their favourite plants and the pools; they can't wash their cars and have to take showers standing in buckets with a tiny trickle from the rose.

 Build you own rainwater harvesting model and you can de-stress.
 You will have more than enough water for every eventuality; the garden, the pool and generous showers.
+Make it larger than you think you will need; an extra metre deep adds very little to the overall cost.